 Understanding your daily routines

-What’s more, many burglaries take place during early-to-mid afternoon when the occupants of the house are at school or work.
-Another common opportunity is when you're away on holiday.
+Burglars often study your daily patterns before attempting a break-in.
+Additionally, many burglaries occur in the early-to-mid afternoon when people are at school or work.
+Another common target is when you're away on holiday.

 Secure your doors

 Doors are a common way for burglars to get into homes, so it's important to have good locks.

 Burglars may attempt to use a side or back door as they are less likely to be seen there.
 That's why it's important to add locks to these doors.
 Consider using a mortice lock for the back door and locking bolts at the top and bottom of patio doors.